AnthonyBobsin/chartist-rails/README.md

 ## Usage

-TODO: Write usage instructions here

-Then add this to your `app/assets/javascripts/application.js.coffee`:
+Add this to your `app/assets/javascripts/application.js.coffee`:

 ```
 #= require chartist